 The best part of these workflows is the flexibility.
 Once you understand how it works, you’ll realize that you can automate a ton of on-page tasks, some more reliably than others.

 You also don’t have to use the APIs I used here.
-You can use DataForSEO or Ahrefs API, there are no rules.
+You can use DataForSEO or Ahrefs API.